On the dynamics of a semigroup and its relation with the Riemann Hypothesis: Definition and background results

 \subsection{Notions of linear dynamics}

-Linear dynamics explores concepts from dynamical systems adapted for bounded linear operators on infinite-dimensional topological vector spaces.
+Let $\mathcal{L}(Y)$ be the space of all linear operators $T: Y \rightarrow Y$.
 The notions of hypercyclicity, Devaney chaos, and mixing have been previously defined.
 We begin this section with a precise definition of frequent hypercyclicity.

 \begin{definition} Let $A$ be a subset of natural numbers.
 The \textit{lower density} of \( A \) is defined by

 \end{definition} Let us define

 \begin{definition} Let \( T \in \mathcal{L}(Y) \).
 The operator \( T \) is said to be \textit{frequently hypercyclic} if there exists some vector \( y \in Y \) such that \( N(y, V) \) has positive lower density for every non-empty open set \( V \subset Y \).
 Such a vector \( x \) is said to be frequently hypercyclic for \( T \), and the set of all frequently hypercyclic vectors for \( T \) is denoted by \( \mathrm{FHC}(T) \). \end{definition}